 - It provides a platform for building data flow for ETL (Extract, Transform, and Load), processing, and analyzing massive data sets.

-For example: If we are having billions of customer emails and we need to find out the customer name who has used the word replace in their emails.
-The request needs to be processed quickly, and for such problems, HBase was designed.
+For example: If we are having billions of customer emails and we need to find out the customer name who has used the word replace in their emails, then we use HBase.

 There are two main components in HBase.
 They are:

 - HBase Master: HBase Master negotiates load balancing across the region server.
-It is not the actual data storage.
 It controls the failover, maintains, and monitors the Hadoop cluster.

 Features of HBase: